anedward01/hashgenerator/README.md

 # Hash Methods

-There are twelve hash methods available.
+There are sixteen hash methods available.

 One hash method or multiple can be used at once. simply type them in at once.